poojabhattacharya10/NODE/README.md

 # NODE
 ALL ABOUT NODE...

+Getting started guide to Node.js, the server-side JavaScript runtime environment.
+Node.js is built on top of the Google Chrome V8 JavaScript engine, and it's mainly used to create web servers - but it's not limited to just that.

 Node.js is an open-source and cross-platform JavaScript runtime environment.
 It is a popular tool for almost any kind of project!

 Node.js runs the V8 JavaScript engine, the core of Google Chrome, outside of the browser.
 This allows Node.js to be very performant.